In consultation with the customer or product owner, the team divides up the work to be done into functional increments called “user stories.”

 - if the software is released to production frequently

-- for the customer or product owner, the option to change their mind on the details or the schedule priority of any user story not yet implemented
+- for the customer or product owner, the option to change their mind on the details or the scheduling priority of any user story not yet implemented

 - for developers, being given clear and precise acceptance criteria, and ongoing feedback as they complete work

 - promoting a clear separation of responsibilities between defining the “what” (province of the customer or product owner) and the “how” (province of the technical team), leveraging the skills and creativity of each

 Incremental development in general, and the “nano-incremental” strategy embodied in user stories in particular, have significant impacts on projects’ testing strategies, and in particular all but mandate significant test automation.

 This follows from the so-called “quadratic growth” problem: after the implementation of feature F1 it is normal to test that feature.
 After the implementation of feature F2, the risk of regression dictates re-testing F1 as well as testing F2.
 A test sequence assuming incremental development therefore goes: F1,F1+F2,F1+F2+F3, etc. – this grows as the square of the number of features, and can therefore quickly become unmanageable as projects grow in size.
 Test automation (in a particular unit and acceptance testing) mitigates this effect, although it does come at a cost.

 User Stories originate with Extreme Programming, their first written description in 1998 only claims that customers define project scope “with user stories, which are like use cases”.
 Rather than offered as a distinct practice, they are described as one of the “game pieces” used in the “planning game”.

 However, most of the thrust of further writing centers around all the ways user stories are “unlike” use cases, in trying to answer in a more practical manner “how requirements are handled” in Extreme Programming (and more generally Agile) projects.
 This drives the emergence, over the years, of a more sophisticated account of user stories.

 - cf. the INVEST checklist, 2003